Arnav-Dubey-2023chb1062/Blockchain_Basics/README.md

 # NoobChain - A Simple Blockchain Implementation

 Welcome to NoobChain!
 This is a beginner-friendly blockchain implementation that helps you understand how blockchains work.
-Think of it as a digital ledger (like a notebook) where each page (block) is connected to the previous one in a special way that makes it impossible to cheat or change past entries.

 ## What is a Blockchain?